-- The CCSO shall provide notification to the ICE officer immediately after participating CCSO personnel serve any warrant of arrest or warrant of removal that executes the custodial transfer of the alien to ICE for removal purposes, in a manner mutually agreed upon by the CCSO and the FOD in Atlanta, GA. - Participating CCSO personnel must report all encounters with asserted or suspected claims of U.S. citizenship to ICE immediately, but generally within one hour of the claim.
+- The CCSO shall provide notification to the ICE officer immediately after participating CCSO personnel serve any warrant of arrest or warrant of removal that executes the custodial transfer of the alien to ICE for removal purposes, in a manner mutually agreed upon by the CCSO and the FOD in Atlanta, GA. - The CCSO must report all encounters with asserted or suspected claims of U.S. citizenship to the FOD in Atlanta, GA through their chain of command immediately, but, absent unforeseen exigent circumstances, in no case more than one hour of the claim, in a manner mutually agreed upon by the CCSO and the FOD.